huntabyte/bits-ui/sites/docs/content/components/switch.md

 If you pass the `name` prop to `Switch.Root`, a hidden input element will be rendered to submit the value of the switch to a form.

-By default, the checkbox will be submitted with the default checkbox value of `'on'` if the switch is checked.
+By default, the input will be submitted with the default checkbox value of `'on'` if the switch is checked.

 ```svelte /name="dnd"/
 <Switch.Root name="dnd">